lmw95/stayverticalpolestudio/documentation/TESTING.md

 * Initial testing found 12 errors in the HTML and 37 warnings (which are hidden here to focus on the errors)

 ![](/documentation/screenshots/errors/W3C-HTML-error1.png)
-* Issue: An anchor element was the descendant of a button
+* Issue: An anchor tag was the descendant of a button
 * Solution: Moved anchor to wrap button, and have button be descendant of anchor tag
 > * [Link to commit & code](https://github.com/lmw95/stayverticalpolestudio/commit/90be6307dbf227792d11566fb4011b448d4d24df)